ThinkLabzChennai/R_get_started/Get_started.md

 # Preamble
-<style="color:red">R<> is a powerful statistical programming language that is built to work well with large and diverse datasets.
+R is a powerful statistical programming language that is built to work well with large and diverse datasets.
 This notes aims at giving readers a routemap to get started with programming language R and its IDE (Integrated Development Environment) RStudio.
 We are going to look at how to download, install and understand the basic components of R and RStudio.